49ers win 1st playoff game in 6 years, 27-10 over Vikings

 Vikings: RT Brian O’Neill left with a head injury after a blindside block from Nick Bosa in the third quarter following Cousins’ interception.

-49ers: Mostert (calf) and Coleman (elbow) both got hurt in the second half.
+49ers: Mostert (calf) and LB Mark Nzeocha (stinger) left the game in the second half.

 UP NEXT